crankery/Hagiwo-Unison-VCO/README.md

 ## Front Panel

-I created a EuroRack 6p front panel for this in KiCad.
+I created a Eurorack 6hp front panel for this in KiCad.
 Which is weird but hey.
 I don't want to pay for aluminum panels.

 <img src="./docs/FrontPanel.png" height="500">